Selenium Client Driver

 • After making changes, before committing execute tox -e linting

-• If tox exits 0, commit and push otherwise fix the newly introduced breakages.
+• If tox exits 0, commit and push.
+Otherwise fix the newly introduced style violations.

 • flake8 requires manual fixes

-• black will often rewrite the breakages automatically, however the files are unstaged and should staged again.
+• black will rewrite the violations automatically, however the files are unstaged and should staged again.

-• isort will often rewrite the breakages automatically, however the files are unstaged and should staged again.
+• isort will rewrite the violations automatically, however the files are unstaged and should staged again.